 Lightning Talks are the Agile Way of sharing knowledge with our fantastic community.
 I did my first Lightning Talk at Agile 2014 and was scared death, now I am an internationally unknown speaker and you can be too.

-Do you have multiple teams using different methodologies developing one product?
-Do you find it challenging to support their ways of working while keeping a singular vision?
 Combining Scrum, Kanban and Gantt is easier than you think.
 Multiple teams with different ways of working, pulling from the same backlog is a reality.
-This allows people to work the way they want, while managers always have an up to date view of ...more »
+This allows people to work the way they want, while managers always have an up to date view of... more »

 Provide a day in the life scenario if government organizations were more Agile than Silicon Valley?
 How would budgets change?
 How would capabilities be prioritized?
 What would the culture look like?